ImmyGarth01/A00025521---OSJournal-/Phase-2/phase-2.md

 ## 2.Security Configuration Checklist

+In order to add some order and simplicity I put 3 checklist points for each suggested subheading

 **SSH Hardening:**

 SSH hardening refers to the need to add extra protections around using SSH, making remote access safer.